mRs-/Black-Friday-Deals/README.md

 Braindump your thoughts - It turns your stream of thoughts from speech into well-structured written text ✨

+### 💰 [TabTab](https://tabtabapp.net/) - 30% OFF One Time Purchase with code **TABTABLAUNCH**

+Supercharged Windows & Tabs Manager for the Mac.
+TabTab aims to replace ⌘Command+Tab by making it easy to manage windows and tabs across your Mac apps at the OS level.

 <p>&nbsp;</p>

 ## Video Software